 - Let the buns rise in a warm place.

-- Preheat the oven to 190 degrees after 30 minutes of rising time.
+- Preheat oven to 380 °F after 30 minutes of rising time.

 Natalie says